CatalogueOfLife/portal/_posts/2020-12-18-infrastructure-live.md

 and a more sustainable service for users such as biodiversity information initiatives.

 #### COL Portal
-The Catalogue of Life Checklist is now integrated in the new [portal](http://www.catalogueoflife.org), which includes the following features, where users can:
+The Catalogue of Life is now integrated in the new [portal](http://www.catalogueoflife.org), which includes the following features, where users can:
- - View the current version of the COL Checklist through the homepage, or the [search](http://www.catalogueoflife.org/data/search) and [browse](http://www.catalogueoflife.org/data/browse) pages under Data.
+ - View the current version of the Catalogue of Life through the homepage, or the [search](http://www.catalogueoflife.org/data/search) and [browse](http://www.catalogueoflife.org/data/browse) pages under Data.
  - Look up the metadata of a dataset on the [contributing datasets](http://www.catalogueoflife.org/data/contributing-datasets) page.
- - Access all [previous versions](http://www.catalogueoflife.org/data/archives) of the monthly and annual COL Checklists through their original interface at that time.
+ - Access all [previous versions](http://www.catalogueoflife.org/data/archives) of the monthly and annual Catalogue of Lifes through their original interface at that time.

 We have maintained the most important URLs of the previous portal and setup redirections to the new site:
  - Dataset pages: [http://www.catalogueoflife.org/col/details/database/id/8](http://www.catalogueoflife.org/col/details/database/id/8)